15 Meanings

 It's a common fetish for a doting man

-To ballerina on the coffee table cock in hand
+to ballerina on the coffee table cock in hand

 No, I wouldn't go out alone into America

-Whatever you do, listen, you better wait for me
+Listen, you better wait for me

 No, I wouldn't go out alone